Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

     decision to recognize graduation within 02 months from the date the student successfully defends the thesis or project; a maximum of 03 additional months in case the thesis or project must be appraised.
-3. The training institution shall grant master\'s degrees to students within 01 month from the date of graduation recognition decision.
+3. The training institution shall grant master's degrees to students within 01 month from the date of graduation recognition decision.
 4. The content recorded on the diploma and diploma appendix shall comply with the regulations of the Ministry of Education and